mamaOcoder/2024candidates_project/docs/2_Graphs.md

   <b>Figure 3</b>: House candidates hyperlink graph (<a href="https://mamaocoder.github.io/2024candidates_project/plots/HouseGraph1.html">interactive graph</a>).
 </p>

+In Figure 3, nodes are not labeled with candidates' names due to the graph's size, which would make name annotations difficult to read.
+To view node labels, one must refer to the corresponding <a href="https://mamaocoder.github.io/2024candidates_project/plots/HouseGraph1.html">interactive graph</a>.

 Compare the graph statistics of the House graph, which includes the eight Presidents, with those of the House graph excluding the Presidents:

 | House graph statistic                   |   With Presidents |   Without presidents |